 Feminist Reflections on COP25 and What Next

-On Friday, January 31 from 2-3:30pm GMT (London) we will hold a webinar on “Feminist Reflections on COP25 and What Next / Reflexiones feministas sobre la COP25 y el futuro / Réflexion féministe sur la COP25 et prochaines étapes” It will be in English and translated into Spanish and French.
+On Friday, January 31 from 2-3:30pm GMT (London) we held a webinar on “Feminist Reflections on COP25 and What Next / Reflexiones feministas sobre la COP25 y el futuro / Réflexion féministe sur la COP25 et prochaines étapes” It will be in English and translated into Spanish and French.

-This webinar will present some of the key outcomes and major shortcomings of the recent COP25 climate negotiations held in Madrid.
+This webinar presenedt some of the key outcomes and major shortcomings of the recent COP25 climate negotiations held in Madrid.
 Spain.
-Feminists will share inputs on the status of some of the key issues raised at COP, from markets to oceans, and what the key next steps are.
-They will also discuss key aspects of the five year gender action plan that was adopted.
-There will be an overview of what happened in the ‘People’s Summit’ in Chile and a broad discussion on next steps for building collective action in the context of increasing climate emergency.
+Feminists shared inputs on the status of some of the key issues raised at COP, from markets to oceans, and what the key next steps are.
+They also discussed key aspects of the five year gender action plan that was adopted.
+Furthermore, an overview of what happened in the ‘People’s Summit’ in Chile was given and a broad discussion on next steps for building collective action in the context of increasing climate emergency took place.

 The webinar is financed by the GIZ with funds of the German Federal Ministry for Economic Cooperation and Development.
 The activity is implemented by WEDO and LIFE.

 The COP25 climate talks concluded in the late afternoon on Sunday – almost two days after its scheduled end time.
 Civil society watched as Parties attempted to water down commitments to action and ambition in the Paris Agreement, thrust responsibility for loss and damage onto those countries suffering first and worst, and push through market mechanisms with bad rules — rules that would violate human rights and fail to protect environmental sustainability.